 - While you can eat the cabbage after 12-24 hours, letting it sit longer in the fridge will intensify its delicious taste (2-3 days is even better).

-- Pickling brine without sugar - The addition of sugar to pickling brine is often used to add sweetness and balance out the acidity from the vinegar.
-However, if you prefer a brine without sugar or are looking to reduce your sugar intake, you can simply omit it from the recipe.
-But be ready for some soury pungent kick!
+- Pickling brine without sugar - Sugar is often added to pickling brine to add sweetness and balance out the acidity of the vinegar.
+However, if you prefer a brine without sugar or are looking to reduce your sugar intake, you can omit it from the recipe.
+But be ready for some sour, pungent kick!

 Is Pickled Cabbage Healthy?